ChainAgnostic/CAIPs/CAIPs/caip-6.md

 ## Simple Summary

-This document is about the details of the Lisk namespace and reference for CAIP-2.
+This document is about the details of the LIP9 namespace and reference for CAIP-2.

 ## Abstract

 In CAIP-2 a general blockchain identification scheme is defined.
-This is the implementation of CAIP-2 for Lisk.
+This is the implementation of CAIP-2 for LIP9 (Lisk).

 ## Motivation